-Semiweekly schedule depositors must complete and file Form 945-A with their tax return.
-Don't file Form 945-A if your net tax liability for the return period is less than \$2,500.
-Don't file this form if you're a monthly schedule depositor unless you accumulated a tax liability of \$100,000 during any month of the year.
+File Form 945-A if you're a semiweekly schedule depositor.
 Monthly schedule depositors who accumulate \$100,000 or more of tax liability on any day of a calendar month become semiweekly schedule depositors on the next day and remain so for at least the remainder of the year and for the next year, and must also complete and file Form 945-A for the entire year.
 The \$100,000 tax liability threshold requiring a next-day deposit is determined before you consider any reduction of your liability for nonrefundable credits.
-See IRS.gov/ETD for more information.
+For more information, including an example, see frequently asked question 17 at IRS.gov/ETD.